Disappearance of Brian Shaffer: Death of Randy Shaffer

-In September 2008, during a heavy windstorm, Randy Shaffer was clearing debris in the yard of his Baltimore, Ohio home.
+In September 2008, during a heavy windstorm, Randy Shaffer was clearing debris in the yard of his home in Baltimore, Ohio.
 A branch blew off from a nearby tree and fatally struck him.
 Neighbors found his body the following day and called the police.

 After his obituary ran online, a condolence book was posted.
 One of the signatures in it said, "To Dad, love Brian (U.S. Virgin Islands)".
 This suggested Brian might have left Columbus for a new life elsewhere.
 However, upon further investigation, the note was found to have been posted from a computer accessible to the public in Franklin County; it was determined to be a hoax.